ufimran/PythonSeleniumProject1/README.md

 # PythonSeleniumProject1
  Selenium Automation Learning

-Using Chrome Browser I created a script where I got the headline of the Website and then close the website.
+Opening Browser with an URL and fetching the Title of the webpage fixed DeprecationWarning: executable_path has been deprecated selenium